 Triple Your Dollars for Scholars

-- Albion College participates in the “Triple Your Dollars for Scholars” program through the United Methodist Foundation.
-Visit the foundation’s Web site for details about this scholarship program.
+Albion College participates in the “Triple Your Dollars for Scholars” program through the United Methodist Foundation.
+Visit the United Methodist Higher Education foundation’s UM Dollars for Scholars page for details about this scholarship program.

 A few other places to explore also include: